-Lionel Messi has voiced his delight with the support the Argentina fans showed him in the 3-0 World Cup qualification win over Uruguay on Friday.
+Lionel Messi has voiced his delight with the support the Argentina fans showed him in their 3-0 World Cup qualification win over Uruguay on Friday.

 The prolific attacker then underlined the importance of the victory over Uruguay, and voiced his determined to take another step toward qualification in the upcoming match against Chile.